moorchen/tag-based-recommendation/README.md

 Please use [Google Chrome](https://www.google.com/chrome/) and allow 10 seconds to let it load dataset. https://moorchen.shinyapps.io/tag-based

 The full code is on [GitHub](https://github.com/moorchen/tag-based-recommendation).
 I removed dataset because GitHub don't allow that big size.
 So if you want to run the code, please download the dataset and put them into the "www" folder.
+Also, you need to [buy an API from omdb](http://www.omdbapi.com/) to get all those posters.